 I met San Cristobal (St. Christopher, the giant saint bearing the Christ Child on his back) for a second time here in Miag-ao.
 I was first introduced to him at a crumbling fresco in Paete Church in Laguna.
 Similarly, the saint of Semitic descent had been depicted here as a local farmer amidst tropical fruit-bearing trees.
-The magnificent coconut tree that dominates the facade’s topmost pediment transports both the legend of San Cristobal and Spanish church architecture to the Filipino milieu.
+The magnificent coconut tree that dominated the facade’s topmost pediment transported both the legend of San Cristobal and Spanish church architecture to the Filipino milieu.

 With such densely-decorated facade, the interior of the church seemed stark in contrast.
 There was none of the florid carvings in the nave, except on the wooden doors, which, however, looked new.
 It was rather anti-climactic.
 But then, this was a church, not Enchanted Kingdom.
 It was not made to elicit oohs and ahhs from tourists, but as a place of worship for the people of Miag-ao.
 Rather than wallowing in disappointment, I felt privileged to have visited this unique icon of our indigenous and colonial heritage.

 Special thanks to my cousins for going the extra mile (more than a mile, literally!) in touring us: Julius for driving for us and Jennifer, who was just a baby the last time I saw her, for taking the afternoon off to show us this church.
 Kudos, cousins!

 As a side note, I bumped into all twelve disciples of Christ, breaking bread in a restaurant (apparently not the Last Supper because Jesus and Mary Magdalene were not present).
 They were unmistakably anachronistic in their white tunics.
 Lest anyone would still miss them, they had their names over their sashes.